Reasons to Have a Doula or Midwife for Your Birth

 Do the pregnancy or birth processes seem a little daunting?
 Doulas and midwives are great people to have by your side during the birthing process.
 Read why!

 Navigating the world of infertility can sometimes feel overwhelming.
 From evaluations to diagnosis to treatment, you will need to absorb a great deal of information.
 In our Las Vegas fertility clinic, we want our patients to know that we are here to offer support and guidance.
 Dr. Littman and our team focus on each patient as an individual, working to identify the causes of infertility and then developing a detailed treatment plan.

 To help patients feel more comfortable about the process, we have provided the answers to some frequently asked questions.
 This information will give you a good foundation as you embark on the journey towards parenthood.

-Though it may seem like you are the only one struggling to have a baby, one in eight couples experiences infertility.
+Though it may seem like you are the only one struggling to have a baby, one in eight couples experiences infertility issues.
 Statistics show that:

-Though dealing with infertility can lead to stressful situations in your life, Red Rock Fertility can offer resources to help you achieve a successful pregnancy.
-Developing a basic understanding of infertility and potential treatments can empower you and your partner as you take action to become parents.
+Though dealing with infertility issues can lead to stressful situations in your life, Red Rock Fertility can offer resources to help you achieve a successful pregnancy.
+Developing a basic understanding of infertility in women and men, as well as potential treatments, can empower you and your partner as you take action to become parents.

 For more information, call us at (702) 712-4249 or contact us to schedule a consultation appointment in our Las Vegas fertility clinic.